solita/Selectionz/README.md

 hides them and creates a bunch of HTML elements with descriptivie CSS classes, so you can style them and create any look you want!

+Selectionz alsos supports "syncing" of selection elements: if you have select boxes with the same elements, changing the selection will also change the selection on the other select box.

 See [examples.html](https://rawgithub.com/solita/Selectionz/master/index.html)
 for simple examples on how it works.